semihgencten/minesweeper/README.md

 ---

 ## How to Play
+1. in a terminal run the command "python -m http.server 8000"
-1. Open `index.html` in your browser.
+2. go to http://localhost:8080/ in your browser
-2. Left-click a cell:
+3. Left-click a cell:
    - If it’s a mine 💣 → Game Over.
    - Otherwise, it reveals the number of adjacent mines.
-3. Right-click a cell to toggle a 🚩 flag.
+4. Right-click a cell to toggle a 🚩 flag.
-4. Clear all non-mine cells to win 🎉.
+5. Clear all non-mine cells to win 🎉.

 ---